Overview

 About Jal Mahal

 Jal Mahal was built as a palace within Man Sagar Lake.
-The design allowed the royal family to relax away from the busy city.
-The palace combines Rajput architecture with elements of Mughal design.
+The structure sits in the middle of the water and stays apart from the city.
+This setting gave the royal family a quiet place away from daily activity.
+The design follows Rajput style with some Mughal elements.

-Over time the lake and palace faced damage due to pollution and neglect.
-Restoration work was later carried out to clean the lake and improve the surrounding area.
+Over time the lake and palace faced damage from pollution and lack of care.
+The water quality fell and the surroundings lost their earlier condition.
+Later, restoration work was carried out to clean the lake and repair the area.
+These efforts helped improve the setting and protect the structure.

 Detailed Information